recryptproject/qtumbook/part3/ico.md

 solar prefund qf292iYbjJ41oMoArA3PrHpxTdAHuQsuAu 0.1 100
 ```

 Then we need to configure `solar` to use this address when creating contracts (otherwise a random UTXO would be selected as the owner).
-In the container shell, set the `QTUM_SENDER` environment variable:
+In the container shell, set the `RECRYPT_SENDER` environment variable:

 ```
-export QTUM_SENDER=qf292iYbjJ41oMoArA3PrHpxTdAHuQsuAu
+export RECRYPT_SENDER=qf292iYbjJ41oMoArA3PrHpxTdAHuQsuAu
 ```

 We will also use the owner address to receive the crowdsale investment.